mamckee/openssl/README.md

 OpenSSL contains a basic TLS server (`s_server`) and TLS client (`s_client`) which can be used to demonstrate and test TLS connections.

-To run a server, you first need to generate an X.509 certificate, using either a classical (`rsa`), quantum-safe (any quantum-safe authentication algorithm in the [Supported Algorithms](#supported-algorithms) section above), or hybrid (any hybrid authentication algorithm in the [Supported Algorithms](#supported-algorithms) section above) algorithm.
+To run a server, you first need to generate an X.509 certificate.
 The server certificate can either be self-signed or part of a chain.
-In either case, you need to generate a self-signed root CA certificate using the following command, replacing `<SIG>` with an algorithm mentioned above:
+In either case, you need to generate a self-signed root CA certificate using the following command, replacing `<SIG>` with the desired algorithm (e.g., `rsa`):

 	apps/openssl req -x509 -new -newkey <SIG> -keyout <SIG>_CA.key -out <SIG>_CA.crt -nodes -subj "/CN=oqstest CA" -days 365 -config apps/openssl.cnf